Skip to main content Skip to navigation

 Person jogging along the Newcastle Memorial Walk

 We are committed to supporting liveable communities, healthy environments and the NSW economy by reducing the adverse effects of air pollution on human health.
-The NSW Clean Air Strategy 2021–2030 (PDF 4.7MB) outlines actions and integration with other major government initiatives to deliver these objectives.
+The NSW Clean Air Strategy 2021–2030 outlines actions and integration with other major government initiatives to deliver these objectives.
 It also takes account of community and stakeholder feedback.

 • better preparedness for pollution events: improve information and how it is communicated to help reduce health impacts of air pollution on NSW communities, including impacts from bushfires, hazard reduction burns and dust storms